Quantum Walks on Simplicial Complexes and Harmonic Homology: Application to Topological Data Analysis with

 where $\sigma_+$ and $\sigma'_+$ (resp. $\sigma'_-$) are positively (resp. negatively) oriented simplices correspond to $\sigma$ and $\sigma'$, respectively.
 These relationships show that if a state transits to a state with the same (resp. different) orientation, the corresponding sign of the matrix element of the up Laplacian is $+$ (resp. $-$).
 Suppose we have a unitary encoding $U^{up}$ of $P^{up}$ using $\alpha$-ancilla qubits i.e.,

+where $\Pi^\pm_k$ is the projector onto the space spanned by positively and negatively oriented $k$-simplices. {This is a unitary encoding of a Markov transition matrix $P^{up}$, which is implementable with the classical circuit that simulates the transition $\ket{\sigma}\rightarrow P^{up}\ket{\sigma}$ ( See Remark~\ref{remark:Pup} in Section~\ref{sec:def_up_random_walk}).
+Moreover, for the specific case of clique complexes, we show efficient construction of such unitary encoding in Theorem~\ref{theorem:clique} in Section~\ref{sec:clique_construction}. }

-where $\Pi^\pm_k$ is the projector onto the space spanned by positively and negatively oriented $k$-simplices.
-Then, we apply {$HZ$} gates to the qubit that represents the orientation to obtain a unitary $V^{up}= \left((I_n\otimes HZ)\otimes I_{\alpha}\right)U^{up}$.
+{Then, we apply {$HZ$} gates to the qubit that represents the orientation to obtain a unitary $V^{up}:= \left((I_n\otimes HZ)\otimes I_{\alpha}\right)U^{up}$ using the $U^{up}$ in eq.~\eqref{eq:Uup}.} Then, we apply {$HZ$} gates to the qubit that represents the orientation to obtain a unitary $V^{up}= \left((I_n\otimes HZ)\otimes I_{\alpha}\right)U^{up}$.
 By this construction, we can add a relative phase factor of $-1$ if a simplex transit to other simplices with a different orientation.
 The laziness of the random walk (i.e., the probability of staying in the same simplex after a transition) is proportional to the up-degree (the number of $k+1$-simplices that a $k$-simplex has as upper simplex).
 The diagonal elements of the up Laplacian are given exactly by the up-degree of simplices.
 Therefore, we can conclude that $V^{up}$ is a unitary encoding of the up Laplacian.
 A formal statement and proof can be found in Proposition~\ref{prop:unitaryencoding_up} in Section~\ref{sec:main}.
 For the down and harmonic quantum walks, we can encode the down and full Laplacians with analogous arguments.

 \paragraph{Implementing the unitary encoding of projectors.}

 The implementation of the projectors is based on the quantum singular value transformations~\cite{gilyen2019quantum} of quantum walk unitaries.
 The $k$-chain space $C_k$, which is a space spanned by positively oriented $k$-simplices, can be decomposed as follows: